 Origin of the Project

-IOT.BZH provides on behalf of constructors and developers "ready to play" Linux distributions dedicated and tailored for specific vertical market and/or hardware equipments.
-Those distributions are designed to simplify customers experience when they start developing applications.
+IOT.BZH provides on behalf of constructors and developers "ready to play" Linux distributions dedicated and tailored to specific vertical markets and/or hardware equipments.
+Those distributions are designed to simplify customer experiences when they start developing applications.

-- Provided distributions respond to vertical market specification like "AGL/Genivi' in the automotive industries.
+- Provided distributions responding to vertical market specification like "AGL/Genivi' in the automotive industries.

 - Assure that multiple components used to build a given distribution integrate smoothly.